Jay1DS/Jay1DS.github.io/_posts/2022-09-07-older-game.md

 Project scale: Solo/ one person

-Type: Collage project
+Type: College project

 Introduction
 --
-The goal of this project was to make a polished final scene that showcases the skills that I've gained learning from industry standard software in a collage enviroment.
+The goal of this project was to make a polished final scene that showcases the skills that I've gained learning from industry standard software in a college enviroment.

 The programs include the following:
 * Autodesk Maya